-My lovey-dovey episode somewhat colligates to paint a fairly vivid picture of the extent of risk that many Ugandans are comfortable taking on in order to score a goal, so to speak!
-And, this, without due consideration of the possibility of suffering some unpleasant consequences along the way.
+Without due consideration to the possibility of suffering some unpleasant consequences along the way, Ugandans enjoy thrill.
 But with the knowledge that our median age stands at about 16 years, you might cease to wonder why this youthful demographic make personal endangerment seem like a virtue.
 Unlike their senile counterparts, these youngsters hardly, if they ever do, fear danger!
 After all, in this electrifying journey of life, nobody’s coming out alive!

 Anyway, like it is at all the other three gates, there’s a road safety announcement for the motorists to pay attention to, and it’s being broadcast on a public address system.
 First, and foremost, is that the speed limit on the highway is 100kph.
 Secondly, you’re cautioned to stay on the left lane unless overtaking.